Structure Atomic Skills for Claude Code's Multi-Project Mode

 Script test_profile_update.js executes without errors.

 Even with a good structure, things can go wrong.
-Here are the main pitfalls when using Multi-Project mode:
+Based on my experience and community reports, these are the main pitfalls:

-Claude Code's Multi-Project mode isn't meant to replace your project management tools, but to integrate with them.
-Think of it as an intelligent, parallel task executor.
+Claude Code's Multi-Project mode isn't a replacement for your project management tools; it's an intelligent, parallel task executor that integrates with them.

-* Ticket to Skill: Convert a Jira/GitHub ticket into a sequence of atomic skills.
-The ticket description becomes the "Project Context," and subtasks become the skills.
+* Ticket to Skill: Convert a Jira or GitHub ticket into a sequence of atomic skills.
+The ticket description becomes the "Project Context," and the subtasks or acceptance criteria become the skills.
+This creates a direct, traceable line from planning to execution.

 * Version Control: After a skill passes and you accept the changes, commit them with a message that includes the Project and Skill ID (e.g., git commit -m "PROJ-A S03: Add input validation").
-This creates a perfect audit trail.
+This creates a perfect audit trail linking your Git history to your AI workflow.

 Getting Started: Your First Parallel Project Session